k0nserv/hugotunius.se/_posts/2016-07-17-implementing-a-linked-list-in-swift.md

 }
 {% endhighlight %}

-As you can see here `remove(atIndex:)` is O(n) because it has to first find the node at the given index before removing it while `remove(node:)` is only O(1) because the node is already given.
-An implementation of `remove(value:)` would also be O(n) because it would have to find the correct node in a similar way as `remove(atIndex:)`
+As you can see here `remove(at:)` is O(n) because it has to first find the node at the given index before removing it while `remove(node:)` is only O(1) because the node is already given.
+An implementation of `remove(value:)` would also be O(n) because it would have to find the correct node in a similar way as `remove(at:)`

 ## Making the list swiftier